humanprotocol/hmt-escrow/README.md

 There are two options to run the example, use our deployed playground example or run the example locally using Docker.

+## ATTENTION WINDOWS WSL USERS

+We recommend that Windows users try the Deployed Playground example as the Local example requires 'Host Mode' to be activated in the docker-compose.yml, which unfortunately is not available on Docker for Windows WSL.

 ## Deployed Playground

-To use the hosted example all you need is a metmask wallet with the Fortune Ethereum Testnet configured.
+To use the deployed (hosted) example all you need is a metmask wallet with the Fortune Ethereum Testnet configured.
 Download and install Metamask from www.metamask.io.

 ### Metamask Configuration for Deployed Playground